reyemtm/reyemtm.github.io/_posts/2015-12-03-a-modern-leaflet-toolbar.md

 ---
-layout: post
+layout: postlass
 title: "A Modern Leaflet Toolbar"
 description: "This is my first iteration of a modern-looking ui for leaflet maps"
-subtitle: "Stlying the Leaflet Control Container to Create a Modern Looking Toolbar"
+subtitle: "Stlying the Leaflet Control Class to Create a Modern Looking Toolbar"
 tags: leaflet
 map: leaflet-1.0.html
 ---